hannahfryer/TopDEG-pipeline/README.md

 ## DEGExplorer: : Visualising and Annotating Top Genes

 This repository contains scripts for analyzing differential gene expression (DEG) data, identifying significant genes, and annotating genes using external databases such as NCBI and KEGG.
-The scripts are designed to streamline the analysis and provide interactive visualization options, ranked gene lists, and functional annotations
+The scripts are designed to streamline the analysis and provide interactive visualization options, ranked gene lists, and functional annotations.

 ## Repository Overview
 Scripts: